twlz0ne/separedit.el/README.md

 Don't get stuck in minibuffer, press <kbd>C-c '</kbd> to open a edit buffer.

+### Edit in vterm

+Make sure the the vterm [Directory tracking and Prompt tracking](https://github.com/akermu/emacs-libvterm#directory-tracking-and-prompt-tracking) is set correctolly.

+Then put the cursor after prompt, press <kbd>C-c '</kbd> to start a new edit, or <kbd>C-p C-c '</kbd> to edit previous command.

 ## Customization

 ### Change key bindings in edit buffer